Navbar

 Risks and Side Effects of Ayahuasca

-It is important to note that experimenting with Mother ayahuasca is not to be taken lightly.
+It is important to note that experimenting with ayahuasca is not to be taken lightly.
 Working with plant medicines like ayahuasca can be physically and psychologically challenging and requires careful consideration and preparation.

 Physical Side Effects